 Knowing how to read and analyze a court opinion is an essential step in undertaking accurate legal research.
-A further step involves "briefing" the case by summarizing and reducing the texts of the opinions to their essential elements.
+A further step involves "briefing" the case.
+Legal researchers routinely brief cases by summarizing and reducing the texts of the opinions to their essential elements.
+Briefing cases facilitates the development of critical thinking skills that are crucial for businesspersons when evaluating relevant business law.
 (For instructions on how to brief a case, go to Appendix A at the end of this text.)

 The cases contained within the chapters of this text have already been analyzed and partially briefed by the authors, and the essential aspects of each case are presented in a convenient format consisting of three basic sections: Background and Facts, In the Words of the Court (excerpts from the court's opinion), and Decision and Remedy, as shown in Exhibit 1A-3 on the pages that follow, which has also been annotated to illustrate the kind of information that is contained in each section.

-Each case is followed by a critical-thinking question regarding some issue raised by the case.
+Throughout this text, in addition to this basic format, we sometimes include a Company Profile to provide background on one of the parties to the lawsuit.
+Each case is followed by two critical-thinking questions regarding some issue raised by the case.
 A section entitled Impact of This Case on Today's Law concludes the Classic Cases that appear throughout the text to indicate the significance of the case for today's legal landscape.